Last updated in November 2018

 Subscribe & Save

 Programs such as Amazon’s “Subscribe & Save” offer big discounts on each order you place through them.
-With Amazon, you get at least 15 percent off your entire order and free shipping when you receive five or more subscriptions per month.
+With Amazon, you get five to 20 percent off each item in your order and free shipping when you receive five or more subscriptions per month.

 The catch is that by subscribing, you agree to receive automatic periodic shipments of the products for which you’ve subscribed.
 For example, if you’ve subscribed to receive 200 diapers a month, you’ll get 200 diapers a month until you tell Amazon otherwise.
-On the other hand, Amazon makes it easy to cancel or suspend these subscriptions, and sends subscribers reminder emails several days before their shipment dates so they have a chance to back out.
+On the other hand, Amazon makes it easy to cancel or suspend these subscriptions, and sends subscribers reminder emails several days before their shipment dates so they have a chance to adjust their orders.

 While Target and a few other retailers have begun to offer Subscribe & Save-type programs, Amazon’s remains the most visible—and yields tremendous and reliable savings for items like paper goods, pet supplies, and diapers.
 (See our articles on buying diapers and pet supplies for more money-saving advice.)
 In our article on buying diapers, we found Amazon’s Subscribe & Save prices, coupled with its Amazon Family program, yielded the lowest prices by far.